E1.4 Describe and perform translations, reflections, and rotations on a Cartesian plane, and predict the results of these transformations.

 Describe the effect of this reflection on the coordinates of the image.

-Note: When the student discovers and approaches the different transformations, it is important that he or she can see the relationships between the different transformations.
+Note: When the student discovers and approaches the different transformations, it is important that they can see the relationships between the different transformations.
 Here are some questions to get the student to make connections.

 In the coordinates of the points, the value of y becomes the opposite (changes sign), while the value of x remains the same.